Is your body ageing gracefully?

 If you are not doing the most essential things — cutting back on added sugar, avoiding ultra-processed foods, regular exercise, and so on — you know exactly where to start.
-Most things in nutrition and fitness boil down to the basics.
+Most things in nutrition, fitness and ageing well boil down to the basics.
 My friend Shashank covered those in a previous article.

 But if you are on that journey already, you can take it one step forward by learning more about yourself.
 And get a better understanding of long-term risks — and reduce the chance of getting chronic diseases.
 To age well and live better every day.

-And one way to get there is through data.
+One way to get there is through data.
 To find out what’s going on and take action if needed.
 We can use blood tests to monitor fasting blood glucose, triglyceride levels and HDL/LDL cholesterol — all these are critical biomarkers of metabolic health.
 We can use a continuous glucose monitor to track blood sugar levels in real time — that’s all the buzz in the fitness world today.
-We can test for vitamin and mineral deficiencies.
+This allows us to test for vitamin and mineral deficiencies.

 And not only when the doc prescribes it.
 More proactively.
-So we know what’s happening and do something about it.
+We know what’s happening and do something about it.
 So the poor boss — who is ignorant, but has the right intention — knows how to turn things around.
-So we can recognise that cells are finding it hard to keep up with our lifestyle — and we help them help us live better and age gracefully.
+We can recognise that cells are finding it hard to keep up with our lifestyle — and we help them help us live better and age gracefully.